Hodge theory of Kloosterman connections: L -functions

-\begin{thm}[Patrikis--Taylor, \cite{PT15}] Suppose that the weakly compatible system $\mathcal{R}=\{r_\ell\}$ satisfies the following three properties: \begin{itemize} \item (Purity) There exists an integer $w$ such that, for each prime $p \notin S$, the roots of the common characteristic polynomial of $r_\ell(\mathrm{Frob}_p)$ are Weil numbers of weight $w$.
+\begin{thm}[Patrikis-Taylor, {\cite[Th.\,A]{PT15}}] Let $\mathcal{R}=\{r_\ell\}$ be a weakly compatible system that satisfies the following three properties: \begin{itemize} \item (Purity) There exists an integer $w$ such that, for each prime $p \notin S$, the roots of the common characteristic polynomial of $r_\ell(\mathrm{Frob}_p)$ are Weil numbers of weight $w$.